Can teabags be composted?

 the tea leaves have rotted away.

-But many tea bags contain a plastic called polypropylene that is not
+This is because many tea bags contain a plastic called polypropylene,

 See Composting Kitchen

 Waste for more advice or download our leaflet on